nest/nest-docker/README.md

 After the prompt 'Your python script:' enter the filename of the script you want to start.
 Only the filename without any path.
 Be sure to enter the right 'YOURFOLDER'.

-## Starting

-    # docker run --user nest -it nest/docker-nest-2.12 /bin/bash

-## Sharing files with host machine

-    # Replace YOURPYFOLDER with the folder on our host.
-    # /home/nest/data is the folder in the docker.

-    docker run --user nest -v ~/YOURPYFOLDER:/home/nest/data \
-      -it nest/docker-nest-2.12 /bin/bash

-## First steps

-    python
-    >>> import nest
-    >>> nest.help()